 The draft treatment of risks on the shortlist may lead to criticism by other stakeholders.
 The opinions of these stakeholders must be considered before final treatment recommendations are formulated.
 Otherwise, decision makers may unexpectedly have to deal with societal opposition, possibly forcing them to opt for a sub-optimal treatment that is nevertheless more acceptable to external stakeholders.
 Analysts must therefore assess additional risk factors that influence risk perception and risk acceptance by third parties.
-See Table 6.1.
+See the table of social risk factors.